How to Get Holiday Let Direct Bookings

 For a more advanced option, you might consider using Facebook Custom Audience Advertising.
 If you’ve got a large enough list of past guests/enquirers details, you can upload this to Facebook ads.
 Facebook will then match those names to their Facebook profiles.
 You can then create tailored ads that only show to those people.

 Nearly everyone reads reviews before booking accommodation.
 Reviews are one of the most important assets that can be utilised to influence a potential guest’s booking decision.
-Therefore, your best reviews should stand-out on your website and social media posts.
+Therefore, your best reviews should stand out on your website and social media posts.
 These provide social proof that you are genuine, and guests enjoyed staying at your property.
-Which, in turn, could encourage holidaymakers to make a booking directly on your site rather than on a listing site.
+This, in turn, could encourage holidaymakers to make a booking directly on your site rather than on a listing site.

 Respond to guests quickly